cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

   for implementing certain types of [atomic trades](trading.md).
   Note that this *includes the name input* being spent!
 * **`ADDRESS`n and `AMOUNT`n:**
-  Xaya addresses and amounts that were transacted in the move transaction, as described in the model for
+  CRyptoCrowd addresses and amounts that were transacted in the move transaction, as described in the model for
   [currency transaction in games](games.md#currency).
 * **`BURNT`:**